Vitamin A | How Much | Benefits | Fertility | Immunity | Skin | Eyes

 While the Internet, pharmacies, and even supermarkets promote vitamin C, hardly anyone promotes the potential health benefits of vitamin A.

-Nevertheless, retinol is essential for the immune system, reproduction, eyesight, or skin.
+Nevertheless, retinol is essential for the immune system, reproduction, eyesight, and skin.
 Hence, vitamin A deficiency is also a severe global issue.

 In this context, animal products are the key to health since humans may only convert beta-carotene from plant sources into active vitamin A in insufficient amounts.